com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

 ```

 You can define a test suite by creating a nested module extending `Tests`, and
-specifying the ivy coordinates and name of your test framework.
-This expects the
+specifying the ivy coordinates and name of your test framework's implementation
-tests to be laid out as follows:
+of `sbt.testing.Framework`.
+This expects the tests to be laid out as follows:

 ```
 build.sc